 “What I would like to know is how do they know?… We were in negotiation with CanniMed.
 Period,” Battley said.

-The day Aurora and CanniMed confirmed their new friendly terms for a peaceful acquisition, Terry Booth, CEO of Aurora, gave a room of investors an update on the way the deal eventually went down.
+The day Aurora and CanniMed confirmed a new friendly terms for a peaceful acquisition, Terry Booth, CEO of Aurora, gave a room of investors an update on the way the deal eventually went down.

 At the Canaccord Genuity cannabis day conference in January, Booth said the company did not want to continue pursuing an aggressive takeover and deal with “the Newstrike boys,” which he said he liked but added, “there’s lots of Newstrike’s out there.”

 Newstrike’s focus has been strictly on the recreational market of cannabis.
-Their Up Cannabis brand is designed to appeal consumers on the lifestyle aspect of consuming marijuana.
+Its Up Cannabis brand is designed to appeal consumers on the lifestyle aspect of consuming marijuana.
 Wilgar said, as the industry looks for the key methods to differentiate all these companies, branding will have an “enormous” value to investors.

 “The vast majority of Canadians, sure, they are looking for safe products they are looking for a controlled market that they are going into, but a lot of people are also going to look for a brand, just like they do with any other consumer good,” Wilgar said.